VR photography: Display

 QuickTime VR (QTVR) was the original interactive panorama format, with Apple's QuickTime software acting as the viewer.
 Recent versions of Microsoft Windows and Microsoft Photos also provide built-in support via the .pano file extension.
 There are also a growing number of different players and plug-ins.
 Many of these have been based on Flash, Java, SilverLight, and custom programming using OpenGL and WebGL, but 360 player development is now largely based in HTML5 and JavaScript.

+Applications

-VR photography can also be used for displaying objects in 360 (360 product photography), commonly referred to as 360 Object VR, 360 product photography, 360 product images and 360 product views).
+VR photography can also be used for displaying objects in 360, commonly referred to as 360 product photography among other names.
 These are created by capturing a series of images as the object rotates over a 360 rotation (camera stays in a fixed position).
 The output will be a series of individual images (typically JPG format) that can then be composed into an interactive 360 view, typically using HTML5 and JavaScript.
 360 Object VR is commonly used in ecommerce.

+360° street-level imagery or simply street-level imagery are captured with cameras mounted on moving cars or carried by pedestrians, often geotagged based on a GPS device (bult-in the camera or external).
+Several websites display this type of imagery, such as Google Street View.